What is music production?

 Real opportunities

-Our creative partnerships benefit our students by providing work experience and placements within the music production industry along with field trips, guest lectures, educational discounts and, of course, job opportunities
+Our creative partnerships benefit our music business students by providing work placements, field trips, guest lectures, educational discounts and, of course, job opportunities.

 Why study with Spirit Studios?